About Himaya Haven

 Razia Tariq Hadait

-Razia Hadait is the Founder and Managing Director of Himaya Haven CIC (HHCIC).
+Razia Hadait is the Founder and CEO of Himaya Haven CIC (HHCIC).

 Aaliyah Qureshi is a Director of Himaya Haven CIC (HHCIC).